ranxero/vue2-acl-ext/README.md

 ```
 ### Get Started:

-**[1]:** Import the plugin and register it on VueJS, it is necessary to send as a parameter the vue router-router and the Vuex store with as user.roles string inside the state:
+**[1]:** Import the plugin and register it on VueJS, it is necessary to send as a parameter the vue router-router and the Vuex store with a user.roles string inside the state:

 ```js
 import Router from '../routes/router'